maxchin0701/excess.fusions.personal/README.md

 # excess.fusions
-Simulating karyotypic evolution in mammals to test for excess fusions
+Simulating karyotypic evolution in mammals to test for an excess of sex chromosome-autosome fusions